nilsmango/project7III/content/tap/manual/_index.md

 ##### 3.3.5.1 Selection Mode
 Enter Selection Mode by either selecting notes or long-pressing on a note.
 Selected notes and range are highlighted in light-blue.
 Selections work the same way as in Ableton Live.
 You can add or substract from a selection by dragging the selection square accordingly.
 You can also long-press on a selected note to deselect it.
 You can also add and substract from the range of the selection, without selecting additional notes.
 This is important for duplication and copy pasting.
-You can move around selected notes by dragging them.
+You can move around selected notes by dragging one of them.
+You can also adjust the velocity and the length of all the selected notes by simply editing one of them.
+As this can be finicky, especially when playing live, we have added an edit overlay for easy and quick editing (see below).
 Info: You can't undo and redo selections.

 {{ image_sets(path="content/tap/manual/Footer_Bar_Selection_mode.jpg", format="auto", op="fit_width", quality=75, alt="Tap Footer Bar in Selection Mode", caption='The Footer Bar buttons in Selection Mode.' imgset_class="imgset-twothird") }}